 Another useful tool to help you prepare for test day is the “Test Drive” program offered by Prometric, the agency that operates the test centers that administer the Exam.
 “Test Drive” allows you the opportunity to familiarize yourself with what to expect on test day by letting you walk through, on a practice basis, all check-in and testing procedures that occur at the test center on test day.

 NASBA cannot make recommendations regarding specific review course providers.
 However, there are several CPA websites and forums from which you might be able to ask questions directly to candidates who have used certain review course providers.

-For more information about the CPA Exam application process, please be sure to consult the Uniform CPA Examination Candidate Bulletin.
+For more information about the CPA Exam application process, please be sure to consult the Candidate Guide.